 For quite some time, we have known of a role modeling link between female professors in STEM subjects and women undergraduates—the best evidence available shows this is a causal relationship that results in higher grades and persistence for the women undergraduates.
 Might this also be true in K-12?
 A couple of studies in recent years suggest the answer is yes, while finding no evidence that female teachers harms boys’ interest in pursuing STEM fields.
 In other words, having more women leading math and science K-12 classrooms could actually be a preferred strategy to promote more gender equity in workforce outcomes.

-Based on the most recent data from the 2015-16 National Teacher and Principal Survey, secondary teachers in math and science are already 65 and 62 percent female, respectively.
+Based on the most recent data from the 2015-16 National Teacher and Principal Survey (NTPS), secondary teachers in math and science are already 65 and 62 percent female, respectively.
 Interestingly, these numbers are not the same across the country.
 Rather, as shown in the map below, many states in the South have relatively high shares of female math and science teachers, while the tech-focused Washington state has few.
-(States with fewer than 30 survey respondents are withheld.)
+(The map uses data from the Schools and Staffing Survey to calculate the percent of female math and science teachers because the NTPS is not representative at the state-level; additionally, states with fewer than 30 survey respondents are withheld.)
 These results suggest some geographical areas may benefit from more female teachers in STEM subjects.

 Poor and minority boys left behind